Watch order

 Canon & games

-The Castlevania games timeline (/castlevania) covers Konami release and Igarashi story order (1987–2019)—plus the Lords of Shadow reboot branch.
+The Castlevania games timeline (Castlevania games timeline) covers Konami release and Igarashi story order (1987–2019)—plus the Lords of Shadow reboot branch.
 This page is Netflix animation only.

 No. Netflix draws from Dracula's Curse, Rondo of Blood, and Symphony of the Night characters but changes events, deaths, and timelines.
 Treat the show as its own story.
 For game canon, use the games page—Symphony of the Night and Dracula's Curse are common starting points.